emsejournal/openscience/msr_rr_cfp.md

 At this stage, we believe that an unblinded/single blind review is most productive

 # Structured Abstract (required)
+The abstract should describe in 200 words or so:

 ## Background/Context
 What is your research about?
 Why are you doing this research, why is it interesting?